But while it’s easy to get started, it’s also really easy to make costly pay-per-click (PPC) mistakes.

 2. Broken Landing Pages

 Yep, you read that right.
 We find broken ads all the time.
 While Google and Bing check to make sure your destination URLs are real and working during the ad-creation process, once those ads are up and running, they no longer monitor them.
-If a page breaks after an ad goes live, it could be days before you are alerted to the problem.
+If a page breaks after an ad goes live, it could be days before you are alerted by the Adwords platform.
 What’s worse, you may never get alerted if your page is alive (HTTP 200) but just isn’t working right or is serving up incorrect content, broken images, broken functionality, etc.).
 Trust us—broken pages don’t drive very good conversion rates.

 We use Ghost Inspector to automate the bulk of our destination URL checks, but we also spend significant time doing this manually.
 If you see a sudden, dramatic decrease in an ad’s performance, this is likely the culprit.